Cardinal and ordinal numbers up to ten are written out in non-technical text.

 Chapter numbers (tagged <CN>) are expressed in Arabic numerals: 1, 2, 3.

 Exception: Design preferences, whether inherited or invented, may prescribe that part or chapter numbers be spelled out (e.g., chapter numbers in casebooks typically are spelled out).

-Notes to text are set as superscript arabic numerals immediately following the text to which the notes apply.
 Note numbers follow all punctuation marks except an em dash, and are usually placed outside a closing parenthesis.

 Distinguish between numbers with adjectives and possessive numbers with nouns.